Halachic Guidance

 Torah sources and perspectives on learning as a merit for the departed.

-The concept of learning Torah l'iluy nishmas (for the elevation of the soul) is deeply rooted in Jewish tradition and supported by numerous halachic sources.
-The learning of Torah, recitation of Tehillim, and performance of mitzvot dedicated to the memory of the departed are among the most meaningful ways we can benefit their neshamot.
+The concept of learning Torah l'iluy Nishmas (for the elevation of the soul) is deeply rooted in Jewish tradition and supported by numerous halachic sources.
+The learning of Torah, recitation of Tehillim, and performance of Mitzvos dedicated to the memory of the departed are among the most meaningful ways we can benefit their Neshamos.
 Below is an overview of the halachic foundations for each learning track offered on Lzecher.

 Learning Mishnayos